 The Belgian Association for Psychological Sciences is announcing a new initiative, the BAPS Early Career Award.
 This award will recognize the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.

-The Belgian Association for Psychological Sciences is looking for candidates for the 2022 BAPS Early Career Award.
+The Belgian Association for Psychological Sciences (BAPS) is looking for candidates for the 2024 BAPS Early Career Award.
 The award recognizes the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.
 All types of psychological research have an equal chance of receiving the award regardless of the specific psychological subdiscipline or whether it concerns basic or applied psychology.

 The nominator provides:

-All those involved in the evaluation and selection of the candidates are asked to confirm that they do not have common financial interests or a familial or substantial professional relationship (i.e., supervisor of PhD, co-author of a publication during the past 5 years, head of department, member of the same research unit) and to disclose any other possible reasons for a conflict of interest.
-If the BAPS president or past-president have a conflict of interest with one of the candidates, their role in the selection process will be taken over by a member of the BAPS Executive Committee who does not have conflict of interest.
+None of the jury members have been affiliated to a Belgian University during the past 5 years before the deadline for applications.
+All jury members are asked to confirm that they do not have common financial interests or a familial or substantial professional relationship (i.e., supervision of PhD, co-authorship during the past 5 years, family relations, having worked in the same lab during the past 5 years, and ongoing collaborative projects with the candidate or their supervisor[s]) and to disclose any other possible reasons for a conflict of interest.
+Members of the BAPS executive committee who have a conflict of interest with one of the candidates will not take part in the process of composing the jury.

 2022: Jozefien De Leersnyder